biancamika/digital-garden-template/_notes/4. Creation/Fast Food Education.md

 ### Current
 Introduction paragraphs (1-2) here with hook and thesis
 #### What is fast food education?
-Fast food education is education influenced by what sociologist George Ritzer calls "[[McDonaldization]]": a rationalization process where principles of the fast food industry are dominating other sectors of the world.
+Fast food education is education influenced by what sociologist George Ritzer calls "[[McDonaldization]]": a rationalization process where principles of the fast food industry are dominating other sectors of society and the world.
 There are four characteristics of this worldview: efficiency, calculability, predictability, and control.

 First, **efficiency** is about choosing the fastest and least costly (in expenditure and effort) way to achieve a goal.
 This is specific to the interests of the industry/business, but usually advertised as a benefit to the consumer.
 However, they end up doing work that was previously done for them.
 This is the "privilege" they pay for; not only through paying higher prices, but also through spending time remembering numbers and learning new technologies.